geektechniquestudios/RPI-Retrofit-Smart-Thermostat/README.md

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)](#)

-While a raspberry pi thermostat isn't exactly a novel idea, this particular project was designed with extensibility in mind, so **you can easily build any service to communicate with your thermostat**.
+While a raspberry pi thermostat isn't exactly novel, this particular project was designed with extensibility in mind, so **you can easily build any service to communicate with your thermostat**.
 The [API](https://app.swaggerhub.com/apis/geektechniquestudios/RpiThermostatCCTA/1.0.0#/Temperature/post_update_temperature) is exceedingly simple and easy to use.
 Two relays superficially control an older thermostat by simulating button presses.

 [![](readme-images/react-demo.gif)](https://5f84069fe6479b37533defb2--stoic-fermi-00dc16.netlify.app/)
 ![](readme-images/react-native-demo.gif)